Hotels in Rome, Georgia

 Which hotels in Rome, Georgia offer free parking?

-Which hotels in Rome, Georgia have a pool?
+Which hotels in Rome, Georgia have an outdoor pool?

 Which hotels in Rome, Georgia have suites or extra space?

-Which hotels in Rome, Georgia have an in-room kitchen or kitchenette?
+Which hotels in Rome, Georgia have a kitchenette?

 Ready to book in Rome?